Wiltoag/injec-env/README.md

 # injec-env

 Console program for Windows to edit user environnement variables temporarily (in `HKCU`, so no admins rights needed).
+For when you want to have portable softwares on an USB stick that instantly work using the CLI, for example, or set that damn `JAVA_HOME` using a jdk on an USB stick.

 ## How to use